eemelihayrynen/PWP/README.md

 To use the client, open any of the html files in your web browser.

 ## Testing the API
+Make sure to populate the database before testing.
 To run the functional tests, run:

     pytest my_test.py